 Beho Beho, meaning “gentle breeze”, is situated in the cooler highlands of the Selous Game Reserve and is the perfect safari refuge for those guests looking for a combination of untouched wilderness, outstanding hospitality and expert guiding, arguably some of the best in Tanzania.
 The main lodge includes a large open sided lounge/dining area and, together with the cocktail bar and ’billiards room’, it provides a sophisticated setting for post safari relaxation.
 The raised swimming pool and decking is an ideal place to cool off during the heat of the day.

 Accommodation consists of eight open-fronted guest bandas built of local stone and palm leaf thatch, with en-suite facilities including an open-air shower.
 Each spacious banda has a lounge area and private veranda with magnificent views over the woodland, open glades and gorges below.
 There is also a beautiful treehouse, ideal for a romantic sleepout under the stars.

 From the lodge, guests can explore a unique combination of habitats, including riverine forest, miombo woodland, open plains and the fascinating lake regions of Tagalala and Mwanze.
-As well as game drives, guided walking safaris are a speciality and usually undertaken in the early morning or late afternoon.
+As well as game drives, guided walking safaris are a specialty and usually undertaken in the early morning or late afternoon.
 There are also a number of boats stationed at Lake Tagalala, which provide an opportunity to view the resident hippos and crocodiles at close quarters, as well as an amazing number of birds.

 Families or groups of friends traveling together can opt for the privacy of Bailey's Banda, the family house at Beho Beho.
 With a private guide and vehicle at your disposal, and accommodating four guests, it is a great option for those looking for a little more privacy on their safari.